khandy21yo/btran/README.md

 	case.
 P:Old programers picked whatever case they wanted, and were not always sconsistant.
 This may require fixing the case used in the source code.
+Input Statements
+	You cannot enter a blank for a string input.
+C++ statement "cin >> xxx;" requires a non-blank entry.

 Several packages are required to use this code.
 The debian command to install thse ackages include